+1. Every semester.

-- 1. Every semester - 2.
-During each semester using exams, discussions, research projects, etc. - Alumni survey will be done every two years.
+- During each semester using exams, discussions, research projects, etc. - Alumni survey will be done every two years.
 This began in the Fall of 2015.
-After the Fall of 2021, the survey will be done every three years.

-Data will be analyzed in the summer for the previous academic year: Summer, Fall, & Spring
+After the Fall of 2021, the survey will be done every four years. - 4.
+Data will be analyzed in the summer for the previous 3-5 academic years.